Giant kangaroo rat: Description

-The giant kangaroo rat, is the largest of over 20 species of kangaroo rats, which are small members of the rodent family, measuring about 15 cm in length, including its long, tufted tail.
-It is tan or brown in color.
-Like other kangaroo rats it has a large head and large eyes, and long, strong hind leg with which helps it hop at high speeds.
+The giant kangaroo rat, is the largest of over 20 species of kangaroo rats, which are small members of the rodent family.
+It measures about 15 cm in length, not including its long, tufted tail, and is tan or brown in color.
+Like other kangaroo rats it has a large head, large eyes, and long, strong hind legs which helps it hop quickly.

-The giant kangaroo rat has been recently added to the endangered species list due to its habitat being severely reduced.
-Data was collected on its foraging behavior and social structure.
-Traps baited kangaroo rats with oats in them for four weeks in the summer.
-The animals were captured, tagged with tracking devices and set free.
-Results show that significantly fewer males were captured.
-This could have been due to the time of year at which the experiment was tested.
-Females were found to be more social.
-Studies also showed that the kangaroo rat's den is the area in which the animal spends the most time.

-Habitat

 The giant kangaroo rat lives on dry, sandy grasslands and digs burrows in loose soil.
 It lives in colonies, and the individuals communicate with each other by drumming their feet on the ground.
-These foot thumping signals range from single, short thumps to long, drawn out “footrolls” that can average over 100 drums at 18 drums per second.
+These foot thumping signals range from single, short thumps to long, drawn out "footrolls" that can average over 100 drums at 18 drums per second.
 These audible signals serve both as a warning of approaching danger, as a territorial communication, and to communicate mating status.

 Kangaroo rats are primarily seed eaters, but also eat green plants and insects.
 Most giant kangaroo rats gather seeds when they are available and store them for consumption later.
 The seeds are put into small pits on the surface of the soil and scattered over the home range of the individual.
 The small pits only hold the content of the two cheek pouches.

 In the spring and summer, individuals generally spend less than two hours of the night foraging above ground.
 They are very territorial and never leave their den for more than 15 minutes per day.
 The giant kangaroo rat then stores the seeds in a larder for later eating and gives birth to a litter of 1 to 8 babies, with an average of 3 per litter.
 It communicates with potential mates by sand-bathing, where the giant kangaroo rat rubs its sides in sand, leaving behind a scent to attract mates.
 They live for only 2–4 years.